The Jazz Studies faculty members are active artists and committed teachers. Their full biographies are available on the Jazz Studies website.

 Music Building, Room 284

 You can pursue a Master of Music degree in Jazz Studies in one of three tracks: performance, composition and pedagogy.
-We also offer course work leading to a Doctor of Musical Arts degree in Performance with a concentration in Jazz Studies.
+At the doctoral level, we offer a Doctor of Musical Arts degree in Performance with a concentration in Jazz Studies.

-The College of Music is one of the nation's most comprehensive music schools and recognized internationally for its artistic and academic excellence.
-The college is a vital component to the region's arts community, presenting more than 1,000 concerts annually.
+The College of Music is one of the nation's most comprehensive music schools and is recognized internationally for its artistic and academic excellence.
+The college is a vital component of the region's arts community, presenting more than 1,000 concerts annually.